-I took Gus and Anna on a 3 1/2 hour San Francisco tour.
+I took Gus and Anna on a 3 1/2 hour custom private tour of San Francisco.
 They’re from Brazil (my first Brazilian guests).
 Anna, by her own admission, loves posting on Facebook, and got out many times to take photos.

 Gus, while a native Brazilian, is of Japanese descent.
 His grandparents wanted to immigrate to the US, but couldn’t afford it.
 Businesses in Brazil offered to pay travel expenses for Japanese people who wanted to work, so they went to South America instead.
 Fun fact: Brazil has the biggest Japanese population outside of Japan.

-Being able to provide personal tours, and spend time with interesting and fun people like Gus and Anna continue to remind me why I started this business, and how enjoyable it is.
+Being able to provide private tours, customized to what guests want and spend time with interesting and fun people like Gus and Anna continue to remind me why I started this business, and how enjoyable it is.

 Tommy’s Mexican out at 24th/Geary is one of those off the beaten path places that you’ll love, and be able to boast about visiting when you get back home.

 While the restaurant is good, the real draw is the small bar serving up 100’s of tequilas.
 Personally, I like the house margaritas, which are made with quality tequila and fresh limes–no premixed stuff.

 The place is small, so get there’s early if you want to be sure you get a seat.
 But even if you don’t, the atmosphere is so friendly that you won’t mind standing.

 Julio, (pictured) is the owners’ son, and the mastermind behind creating “The Greatest Tequila Bar on Earth.”
 He has been featured in numerous magazines and television show.
 If Julio is there when you are, he will treat you like a friend and long time regular.